ArijitGuha0179/Song-Recommender/ArijitGuha_howtorun.md

 Once the application is installed.Your can run the application by following the steps given below.

+NOTE: Before running make sure you are connected to the internet.

 **Step-1:** Click on http://localhost:8080/ to open the application on a browser.

 ![](./images/archi_4.png)